Frequently Asked Questions

 SOAS is not only a centre for the academic study of religions and cultures at the heart of a great world city, it is also a community of people where individuals live out their faith in an open and encouraging environment.

 A team of chaplains offer many services to students, including opportunities for prayer and worship.
-The SOAS Chaplaincy is situated in the Faber Building, room F403 (top floor), or you can visit the SOAS Chaplaincy website.
+The Chaplaincy is situated in College Buildings, Room 350 (third floor), or you can visit the SOAS Chaplaincy website.

 Can I drive in the UK?